mit-pdos/sigmaos/cpython3.11/Doc/library/csv.rst

    The *fieldnames* parameter is a :term:`sequence`.
-If *fieldnames* is omitted, the values in the first row of file *f* will be used as the fieldnames and will be omitted from the results.
-If *fieldnames* is provided, they will be used and the first row will be included in the results.
+If *fieldnames* is omitted, the values in the first row of file *f* will be used as the fieldnames.
 Regardless of how the fieldnames are determined, the dictionary preserves their original ordering.

    If a row has more fields than fieldnames, the remaining data is put in a list and stored with the fieldname specified by *restkey* (which defaults